If you’ve only got one day in Guangzhou, covering every inch of this sprawling city is almost impossible.

 You’ll then work your way through the main districts.
 This Guangzhou itinerary takes you through the centre of the city, as with most of our one-day city itineraries.
 As you cut across the city streets, you can get your culture fix at various temples and museums.

-To round out the trip, you’ll get to explore some of the shopping centres before reaching the areas best known for their offerings of entertainment and nightlife.
+To round out the trip, you’ll explore some of the shopping centres before reaching the areas best known for their entertainment and nightlife.

 Breath in the fresh air from the top of Baiyun Mountain